ckb-js/lumos/website/docs/00-intro.md

  - Check Alice's Token balance

 Token is a similar to ERC20 in the ethereum ecosystem.
-The token in ckb is called Sudt (Simple User Defined Token), and the data structure for storing Sudt cell looks like this.
+The token in ckb is called SUDT (Simple User Defined Token), and the data structure for storing SUDT cell looks like this.

 ```
 capacity: